ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 A unit that is minimally comprised of a unique account identifier, a deterministic ordering parameter, also referred to as a nonce, a balance of a Layer 1, Layer 2 or Sidechain unit of exchange, also referred to as a protocol token.
 Changes to an account are controlled by a unique cryptographic public and private key pair.
 There are typically additional account elements referring to instructions and data associated to the account that determine account changes.

-**Base Fee:**

-The minimum amount of gas or a Layer 2 gas equivalent unit of compute and storage consumption required to include a transaction on a Layer 2.

 **Blockchain:**

 An open, distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way.